google/VoltAir/doc/src/main/Main.md

 QtQuick's strongest feature by far is its abstraction for building user interfaces.
-It is, in fact, very well suited for the types of UIs you would expect in a game, where there is a lot of latitude taken in the UI element design and they are expected to animate.
+It is, in fact, very well suited for the types of UIs you would expect in a game, where there is a lot of latitude taken in the UI element design and animations are abundant.
 Given this, there is very little novel about VoltAir's UI.
-We did build two important UI elements that were used extensively, and hence noteworthy:
+We did build two important UI elements that were used extensively, and hence
+noteworthy:
   * [UiComponent][]:

     This is the top level "page" in the UI.
 All UI elements animate on and off of the display.